 As many have said, children, in their innocence, can often pierce through the layers of illusion that adults drape over themselves and the world.
 Unfortunately, that youthful perspective of the world is often cast aside, labeled naivety and childishness.
 Nevertheless, the Roman statesman and historian, Cassius Dio (c.
-163-235 CE), wrote that children might have used their special intuition of the world to unknowingly predict the future.
+163-235), wrote that children might have used their special intuition of the world to unknowingly predict the future.
 Dio claimed that the children of ancient Rome predicted the outcome of the civil war between Octavian (later Augustus) and Marc Antony.

 The year was 32 BCE, and Octavian convinced the Roman Republic to declare war against Egypt and its queen, Cleopatra, the lover of Marc Antony.
 As Octavian had planned, Antony sided his faction with Cleopatra’s forces, an action that could be easily labeled by Octavian’s propagandists as treason.
 With civil war inevitable, senators scrambled to pick a side, making their choice known by staying with Octavian in Rome, or by fleeing from the great city.